 8. Enjoy the Magnificent Panorama of the City From the Mont-Royal

 Being the green lung close to the city center, Mont-Royal stands 233 meters above the metropolis.
 While strolling through this gorgeous park, one can observe memorials to Jacques Cartier and King George VI, or spend time by Lac-aux-Castors.
 It is also one of the top Montreal activities.

 The visitors can also visit the cemetery on the western slope where the city’s various ethnic communities have long since buried their dead in harmony.

-A superb view of the entire 51-kilometre length of the Île de Montréal and the St. Lawrence may be seen from the peak.
+A superb view of the entire 51-kilometer length of the Île de Montréal and St. Lawrence may be seen from the peak.
 On clear days, the views extend to the peaks of Adirondack in the US.